SuperDARNCanada/borealis/docs/source/antennas_iq-v05.rst

 ================
-antennas_iq v0.6
+antennas_iq v0.5
 ================

-This is the most up to date version of this file format produced by Borealis version 0.6, the current version.

-For data files from previous Borealis software versions, see `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#previous-versions>`_.

-The pyDARNio format class for this format is BorealisAntennasIq found in the `borealis_formats <https://github.com/SuperDARN/pyDARNio/blob/master/pydarnio/borealis/borealis_formats.py>`_.
+The pyDARNio format class for this format is BorealisAntennasIqv0_5 found in the `borealis_formats <https://github.com/SuperDARN/pyDARNio/blob/master/pydarnio/borealis/borealis_formats.py>`_.

+Borealis software version 0.5 is out of date, see the current format of the antennas_iq files `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#borealis-current-version>`_.

 The antennas_iq format is intended to hold individual antennas I and Q data.
-The data is filtered, but is not averaged.
+The data is not averaged.

 Both site files and array-restructured files exist for this file type.
 Both are described below.